 You can easily exclude WordPress menu pages using a combination of code and page IDs.
 Most of the time the code line you need to find and change for this will be located in the sidebar.php file, though it sometimes can be located in other files.

-To access the sidebar.php file click on Appearance > Editor.
+To access the sidebar.php file click on Appearance and select the Editor option.

 This will take you to the website file’s page where you can access the sidebar.php file.

-Please note that the ID numbers above in the line of code are page ID numbers.
+Please note that the ID numbers 7 and 17 above in the line of code are page ID numbers.
 Those numbers are used in this example, but you would simply replace those page ID numbers with any pages you want to exclude from WordPress menus.

 There are no options and the setup is done.
 It is a lightweight and easy-to-use plugin that will easily exclude WordPress menu pages.
 Just go to any page you have and you will see a “Exclude pages from menu” box.
 Check the box to exclude the page when needed.

 As you can see both options provide you with a fast and simple way to exclude pages from WordPress menus.
-I hope this article has been helpful in showing you how easy it is to exclude pages from a WordPress menu when you need to.
+Simply, go through your website and exclude the necessary pages by checking the box.

 What are some reasons you may want to exclude certain pages from menus?
 Do you prefer using the code option or the plugin option to complete this task?